• Skip to primary navigation

 1. All Natural Milk Paint

 Milk Paint is the most obvious first choice for wooden toys.
-It’s one of only two paints that is 100% natural.
+It’s one of only two paints that are 100% natural.

-It’s made of milk protein (casein), limestone, clay (in some brands), chalk, and natural pigments.
+It’s made of milk protein (casein), limestone, clay (in some brands), chalk (in some brands), and natural pigments.
 It comes in a powder and you mix it yourself with water.

 It’s very easy to apply this to raw wood, and that is the best application for this paint.

 Old Fashioned Milk Paint has tested its product against Toy Safe Standard EN-71 in Europe which simulates ingestion of the paint.
-This standard is the most relevant for toys that could go in a child’s mouth.
+This standard is the most relevant for toys that could be chewed on.
 Not all colors passed the metal leaching tests (whites and blues did not make the cut).
-The following colors are certified Toy Safe: Scarlett (red), Marigold yellow, Mustard, Pumpkin, Salem Red, Barn Red, Bayberry Green, Tavern Green, Lexington (dark green), and Pitch Black.

-The Real Milk contains no clay but it does contain Titanium Dioxide and iron oxides.
-The green colors contain Chromium (III) which probably wouldn’t leave it Toy Safe by European standards, which focuses on simulating leaching of metals during ingestion of paint.
+The Real Milk contains no clay but it does contain iron oxides.
+The whites and light colors contain Titanium Dioxide (like all paints) and the green colors contain Chromium (III) which probably wouldn’t leave it Toy Safe by European standards for toys that could be chewed on, which focuses on simulating leaching of metals during ingestion of paint.
 (Their paints are not tested against European Toy Safe standards).
 They are certified Toy Safe in the US by ASTM F963-17 – Standard Consumer Safety Specification for Toy Safety.

 If the wood already has a finish on it, I would likely skip Milk Paint.
 If it needs to be primed with an acrylic bond coat it defeats the purpose of going with a non-acrylic paint (just use a conventional paint in that case).